jecki/DHParser/documentation_src/manuals/05_testing.rst

 3	4	document->main->section->subsection->heading->LINE MATCH # BADLY NESTED SubSubSection 1.1.1 ### S...
 = == ================================================= ===== ===========================================

-Obviously, the parser "subsection" found its marker consiting of three ``#``-signs, but then it did not stop short at the next ``#``-sign, but left this to be captured by its "heading"-parser which simply reads the rest of the line, no matter what it looks like.
+Obviously, the parser "subsection" found its marker consisting of three ``#``-signs, but then it did not stop short at the next ``#``-sign, but left this to be captured by its "heading"-parser which simply reads the rest of the line, no matter what it looks like.